Lamps in the movies

 Gae Aulenti

 This Harvey Guzzini Quadrifoglio pendant lamp is often attributed to Gae Aulenti (1927-2012), but those are false assumptions.
-Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
+Gae Aulenti started to work for the iGuzzini company in 1985 and created together with Piero Castiglioni the (industrial) Cestello lamp series for the Palazzo Grassi in Venice, Italy; 17 years after the Quadrofoglio was designed.
 Source: the website of iGuzzini and the book: “Culture of an Italian Region.
 The Marche, Guzzini and design“, written by Augusto Morello, published in 2002.
-The Cestello lamp was in production from 1985 until 1992.
+The Cestello lamp series was in production from 1985 until 1993.

 The Quadrifoglio table lamp has some similarities with the Pipistrello lamp Gae Aulenti designed for Martinelli Luce.
 Most likely the story originated that way.
 Several designer books are wrong, unfortunately.